-When a person takes heroin, they experience a pleasant euphoric rush.
+When a heroin addict uses the drug, they experience a pleasant euphoric rush.
 People who suffer from depression or anxiety can feel great respite from their feelings while high on heroin.
 It also produces pleasurable feelings in people who are coping with extreme poverty or are hurting from emotional or physical abuse.

 Heroin can make a person feel warm and safe, even if in reality they aren’t.
 People who are homeless may take heroin to numb themselves to their surroundings and cope with cold temperatures.